sarahlmoran/surreal-estate/README.md

 ## Description

-This is a project completed with Command Shift bootcamp.
+This is a project completed with Command Shift bootcamp (formerly Manchester Codes).
 I have created a property search engine with multiple pages:

 - A listings pages where you can search for different properties and sort or filter results.